-Christinea Walker is the president and founder of the Rett Syndrome Society of BC and mother to 2 amazing children.
-Riley 21 and Kayla who just turned 18.
+Christinea Walker is the president and founder of the Rett Syndrome Society of BC and mother to 2 amazing adult children.
+Riley, age 25, and Kayla who just turned 20.
 Kayla was diagnosed at the age of 3 after typical Rett Syndrome symptoms started to appear.
-She took a leave of absence from her managerial position to ensure that Kayla was supported in every way of her life such as school, therapy, community, friendships, family etc. Over the last 8 years she has devoted her time to not only her daughter but to all the families affected with Rett Syndrome across BC .
-There has been a lack of knowledge and support in BC towards Rett Syndrome and that is why she founded RSSBC six years ago.
-Working tirelessly to ensure a clinic was established in 2019 was one of her biggest goals achieved thus far with many more hopefully on the horizon.
+She took a leave of absence from her managerial position to ensure that Kayla was supported in every way of her life such as school, therapy, community, friendships, and family.
+Since 2013 she has devoted her time to not only her daughter but also to all the families affected with Rett Syndrome across British Columbia.
+There has been a lack of knowledge and support in British Columbia for Rett Syndrome and that is why she founded the Rett Syndrome Society of British Columbia 9 years ago.
+Christinea has advocated tirelessly to ensure a clinic was established in 2019, one of her biggest goals achieved thus far, with many more hopefully on the horizon.

-Christine Velez joined the board of the Rett Syndrome Society of British Columbia in 2019.
+Christine Velez joined the board of the Rett Syndrome Society of British Columbia in July of 2019.
 Since becoming a stepmom to a precious girl with Rett Syndrome, she has been passionate about learning more about it and ways to support those affected by it.
 Having lived in more remote places in BC in the past, she recognizes some of the challenges associated with getting services and finding community when facing the challenges of coping with a less common condition.
 She is a veterinarian by profession and is glad for the opportunity to help create a community of support and information for all in BC who are facing the unique challenges of living with Rett Syndrome.